 Ease of Access

 Search has always been one of the essential features of Windows.
-Although every version of Windows lets you search for things like files, folders, apps or other stuff, none of them offers such a powerful search experience as Windows 10 does.
-In the newest version of Windows 10, Microsoft took the search to a whole new level, eliminating the need to browse through our computers or devices to find what we need.
-Whether it is a document, a website, an app, a setting, or even a person, Windows 10 can find it.
+Although every version of Windows lets you search for files, folders, apps, and other items, none of them offers such a powerful search experience as Windows 10.
+Microsoft takes the Search feature to a whole new level in Windows 10, eliminating the need to navigate through your computer or open a browser to find what you need.
+Furthermore, the latest version of Windows 10 also adds Quick searches for the current day and the option to search for screenshots.